eripe970/go-dsp-utils/README.md

 ## Details and background

-There is a code walk through with a lot of examples at medium <to add>.
+There is a code walk through with a lot of examples at https://medium.com/dreamwod-tech/digital-signal-processing-with-golang-b7c1682c0b43.

 Example signal from http://www.paulvangent.com/